Zorglub

 Zorglub in the series spin-off of the same name.

 Zorglub is a fictional character in the Belgian comic strip Spirou et Fantasio, created by Greg and André Franquin, and first appeared in the serialised story Z comme Zorglub in Spirou magazine in 1959, later published in the diptych albums "Z comme Zorglub" (1961) and "L'ombre du Z" (1962).
 Zorglub's character was initially that of a sinister megalomaniac, mad scientist, but also a clumsy and bungling one who later reformed and became a friend and ally to the protagonists.

+Character profile

 Prior history

 He was a student in Brussels during his youth and became friends with the Count of Champignac and Miss Flanner.
 After a failed experiment to attract the moon maxed out all the university's money, he not only became the laughing stock of the campus but was expelled as well.

 First meeting and evolution

 He reappears with the intent of starting an experiment on the moon, but he wants the association of his friend the Count, willingly or not.
 He has reformed entire villages into bases for his army made from hypnotized policemen, the zorglhommes.
 With them he manages to steal several military secrets and technology, including the zorglumobile.
 As the album progresses, he repents and starts dismantling his bases.

 After dismantling all but one of his bases he is again sent on the evil path by Zantafio.
 When Zantafio betrays him by showing that all that he desires is power, Zorglub is shot and becomes catatonic.
 After the ordeal he reverts to the mental state of a child but with the help of the Count, Spirou and Fantasio he is cured and rehabilitated.